 Form W-9 completed by the owner.

 Proof of insurance for each home/site.
-Provide evidence of Builder’s Risk Coverage, by lot & block or street address, showing amounts and OHFA as loss payee.
+Provide evidence of Builder’s Risk Coverage, by lot & block or street address, showing amounts and OHFA as mortgagee.
 The amount of total coverage must equal or exceed the loan amount.
+(This insurance requirement may be provided 48 hours prior to closing or 48 hours after closing.)

 HUD Form 92541 (Builder’s Certification)